Emotion, Identity & Creativity 2025

 34%

-Both clearer expression and reduced meaning in AI-assisted creativity are reported together.
+Report simultaneously experiencing clearer expression and reduced meaning in AI-assisted creativity.

 Patterns observed in the data

-Clarity and meaning can move in opposite directions
+Clarity and meaning do not always move together

-The data suggest that people are actively renegotiating what counts as meaningful or “real” creative work in AI-assisted environments.
+The dataset repeatedly indicates that people are actively renegotiating what counts as authentic, original, or personally meaningful creative work.

 Methodology